eskps/card/README.md

 - `loading`: Add this attribute if you want the tile to appear in a loading state

 ### CSS Variables:
-- `--tile-image-height`: The height you want the image to be
+- `--d2l-image-tile-image-height`: The height you want the image to be
-- `--tile-image-background`: If you don't supply an image-url
+- `--d2l-image-tile-image-background`: If you don't supply an image-url

 ### Slots:
 - Any tags without a `slot` parameter will be put into the content area of the tile